Child Health Experiential Learning Opportunities (CHELO Program)

 Experiential Learning Opportunity (Course B)

-These part-time paid internship placements take place in the Spring/Summer term.
+These part-time paid internship placements take place in the Winter term.
 Students will also participate in regular Zoom sessions to ensure curricular wrap-around support for their internship.

 To enroll in Course B, students must complete the following requirements before its start date: